 Based on the life and times of American Christian author Lee Strobel, ‘The Case for Christ’ begins in 1980 when Strobel was an atheist and sets himself on a quest to nullify his wife’s Christian beliefs, which apparently creates a divide in his married life.
 Having won multiple awards for his work in investigative journalism and after becoming a legal editor at the Chicago Tribune, he begins to chase the ideals of Christ and Christianity in an attempt to save his marriage, while the exact opposite happens.
 Mike Vogel in the leading role is as convincing as he could get.
 The film was praised for its practical and relatable storyline.

 Read More: Best Serial Killer Movies on Netflix

 10. Once I Was a Beehive (2015)

-A feelgood movie with subtle messages all-over, ‘Once I Was a Beehive’ surrounds a girl named Lane, who loves weekend getaways with her parents, especially her father.
+A feel-good movie with subtle messages all-over, ‘Once I Was a Beehive’ revolves around a girl named Lane, who loves weekend getaways with her parents, especially her father.
 When Lane’s father dies owing to cancer, and her mother remarries a Mormon, she has to camp with all new cousins introduced by her step-aunt.
-While at the camp, the activities are often fun-filled along with having references to religious events – like Noah’s Ark, Trial of Faith etc. Although initially, Lane is sceptical, she plays along and enjoys a retelling of faith and Christianity in a fun way.
+While at the camp, the activities are often fun-filled along with having references to religious events – like Noah’s Ark, Trial of Faith etc. Although initially Lane is skeptical, she plays along and enjoys a retelling of faith and Christianity in a fun way.
 The movie was praised for being funny, and bearing an honest effort throughout.